mautic/mautic/README.md

 The format of the `--mautic-object-id` values is `object type[colon]object ID`.
 Mautic can sync 2 object types: `contact` and `company`.
 The latter is not implemented yet.

+The `--integration-object-id` uses the same format as `--mautic-object-id` but it's up to each integration to support it.

 Similarly, you can push specific Mautic contacts to the integration you are developing like the following example.
 It can be useful if you want to push as a campaign/form/point action.

 ```php